gliech/create-github-secret-action/README.md

 ## Inputs

 #### `name`
-**Required** Name of the secret that you want to create/update.
+**(Required)** Name of the secret that you want to create/update.

 #### `value`
-**Required** Value of the secret that you want to create/update.
+**(Required)** Value of the secret that you want to create/update.
 > This action cannot mask the provided secret value in workflow logs.
 If you do
-> not want the value to appear the outputs of your workflow runs, it has to be
+> not want the secret value to appear in the output of your workflow run, you
-> masked before it is provided to this action as input.
+> have to mask it before you provide it to this action as input.

 #### `location`
 Name of a GitHub repository or organization where you want to create/update a